Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 It was a proud moment for Soma, as it is for any mariner reaching the pinnacle of their professional qualification.
 Although he faced countless setbacks during his examinations, he persevered.
 Soma often reflects on the belief that in life, “the harder one falls, the bolder one becomes".

-Never let failure deter you from achieving your dreams.
+Never allow failure to deter you from achieving your dreams.
 As the late A.P.J.
 Abdul Kalam once said, FAIL stands for “First Attempt In Learning".
 What makes this achievement especially memorable is that Soma had to convince the Master’s Orals Examiner, Captain Mike Fitzpatrick, who was regarded as one of the toughest examiners in Australia, that he was capable of performing the duties of a captain.
 It was a qualification earned through rigorous effort, demanding intellect, endurance, and an unshakeable sense of responsibility.

 As a Captain, Soma no longer took orders but gave them.
 Over the years at sea, he had experience in handling both deepsea and offshore vessels, moving between different types of operations with ease plus working with major oil companies throughout the world.
 The boy from La Salle had become Master of a vessel, a role few on land can truly comprehend.
 Only in writing this story did I begin to understand the weight he carried all those years at sea as the final authority for the safety of his crew, the vessel, and all that was entrusted to him.
-The waters he sailed carried various risks from unpredictable weather conditions, piracy threats when passing through pirate infested waters and the uncertainties of life at sea, demanding constant composure and decisive action.
+The waters he sailed carried various risks from unpredictable weather conditions, piracy threats and the uncertainties of life at sea, all demanding constant composure and decisive action.

 Left: Soma aboard an icebreaker operating off Sakhalin, Russia.